-Refer to the Parent/Student Contract (Enrollment Verification Form) which was completed during enrollment for more details about the requirements and responsibilities of the Learning Coach.
-(See Appendix 4)
+Refer to the Enrollment Verification Form which you completed during enrollment for more details about the requirements and responsibilities of the Learning Coach.
+(See Appendix 4 for an example of the Enrollment Verification Form you signed during enrollment.)

 Those students who are not experiencing academic success or meeting Learning Coach/student expectations may be placed on an Academic Contract.
 Student engagement and performance will be reviewed by Digital Academy of Florida Administration to determine eligibility for continued enrollment status.